flyingleafe/dqnroute/README.md

 * Neural network verification methods (work in progress).
 * The decisions of the neural network are altered to exclude routing probabilities that are very close to 0 and 1.
 This is done similarly to label smoothing.
 This is needed for the verification methods.
-* A [script](/src/Verify.py) that offers an easier access to the original project by performing both pretraining and training.
+* A [script](/src/Run.py) (use with "--command run" or "--command compare") that offers an easier access to the original project by performing both pretraining and training.
 It also visualizes topology graphs.
 * [Examples](/launches/igor) of baggage handling topology graphs, in particular with cycles:
     * [Example](/launches/igor/tarau2010.yaml) (and [visualization](/launches/igor/ConveyorGraph-Tarau2010.pdf)) based on [Tarau, Alina N., Bart De Schutter, and Hans Hellendoorn.
 "Model-based control for route choice in automated baggage handling systems."
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 40.3 (2010): 341-351](https://ieeexplore.ieee.org/abstract/document/5382550/).
     * [Example](/launches/igor/johnstone2010.yaml) (and [visualization](/launches/igor/ConveyorGraph-Johnstone2010.pdf)) based on [Johnstone, Michael, Doug Creighton, and Saeid Nahavandi.
 "Status-based routing in baggage handling systems: Searching verses learning."
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 40.2 (2009): 189-200](https://ieeexplore.ieee.org/abstract/document/5357429/).
 * Bugfix: a bag was processed incorrectly if it passed twice along the same conveyor.
 This is possible only in topology graphs with cycles.
-* Bugfix: Laplacian Eigenmap embeddings were computed nondeterministically (with different random initialization), making different nodes have different embedding matrices.
+* Bugfix: Laplacian Eigenmap and HOPE embeddings were computed nondeterministically (with different random initialization), making different nodes have different embedding matrices.
 The initialization was replaced to a fixed, deterministic one.

-Unfortunately, some features are currently implemented with global variables due to Igor's lack of good understanding of the simulation model.
+Unfortunately, some new features are currently implemented with global variables.
+This may be fixed in the future.

 ## RL_Verif: verification of neural networks for baggage routing

-The script [Verify.py](/src/Verify.py) and a subpackage [verification](/src/dqnroute/verification) implement several methods of neural network analysis and verification.
+The script [Run.py](/src/Run.py) and a subpackage [verification](/src/dqnroute/verification) implement several methods of neural network analysis and verification.
 This is still work in progress and may contain bugs.

 The implemented features correspond to different commands (--command) of Verify.py: